 When you own or manage a restaurant, water backflow prevention is critical to avert drinking water contamination of restaurant water systems.
-That is why a commercial backflow preventer is required by law.
+That is why a commercial backflow preventer and backflow inspections are required by law.

 Why Your Restaurant Needs a Commercial Backflow Preventer

 When your backflow prevention device is working, it stops this from happening.
 If your commercial backflow preventer stops working and there is a pressure change, backflow of water could lead to serious problems.

 1. Contamination of Public Drinking Water.
 Dirty water and soap from sinks and dishwashers, other solid waste from drains and disposals, human waste, and chemical cleaning agents can back up into the community’s water supply and potentially make people ill.

 2. Pollution of Restaurant Water Systems.
 Dangerous water can get into your restaurant’s drinking water sources and beverage systems, sinks and kitchen areas – anywhere there are water lines cross-connected to a potable water system.
 This is a more direct threat to your customers and staff, especially when backflow impurities go undetected and people become sick.
 That’s why each “cross-connection” point is required by law to have a backflow device and undergo an annual inspection.

 Restaurants’ potential cross-connections that require a backflow prevention device: